kinhhodev/kinhhodev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.&quot;</em> <br>
+<em>&quot;Successful people tend to become more successful because they are always thinking about their successes.&quot;</em> <br>
-— Steve Jobs
+— Brian Tracy

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>